 To get started with building your primary implementation team, consider the following:

 - Which office or department will “own” Concourse?

 - Who will be responsible for managing timelines, deadlines, and people involved with the implementation?

 - If your institution does not have an established syllabus template, who will design the template in Concourse?

 - Who will be responsible for configuring SIS and LMS integration?

-The following chart illustrates an example of how this information may be captured and documented.
 When planning for your Concourse implementation, think about the various individuals who may be assigned to your primary implementation team and ultimately accountable for the following responsibilities.

 Note: The Syllabus Geeks have seen many institutions fall into the trap of assigning “everyone” to be part of the primary implementation team.
 Keep in mind that the function of the primary team is to identify the necessary tasks and personnel who will carry out the implementation tasks, and manage the project timeline.
 When your primary implementation team is too large or includes individuals who are generally not in a position to make decisions or manage individuals and timelines...this can be a serious setback to your Concourse implementation goals.
 Break the cycle and follow the guidelines within this article to ensure this doesn’t happen to you!

 Those in supporting functions will be called upon as needed and suggestions taken under advisement.
 At most schools, this team is usually comprised of instructional designers, faculty representatives, directors. and chairs.
 These individuals will assist with carrying out the specific tasks necessary to implement and deploy Concourse on your campus.
 These tasks include things like documentation, training, and communication.